CERTIFIED HR ANALYTICAL PROFESSIONAL

 SMU Adjunct Faculty

-Raymond is the Chief Executive of Blue-dge Analytics and Consulting, a company formed by a team of high calibre research and advisory staff to offer consultancy and advanced research services to clients.
+He is the Chief Executive of Blue-dge Analytics and Consulting, a company formed by a team of high calibre research and advisory staff to offer consultancy and advanced research services to clients.
 In 2005, London Weekly Telegraph regarded it as the “best-in-class, dynamic, exciting and shaking up the world of insights”.
 Other publications such as the Singapore Business Review had regarded his company as the ‘gem of top companies’.
-In 2009, Raymond received the Spirit of Enterprise award in Singapore.
-He had leveraged on his expertise in the field of data analytics and expanded his consultation to include both customer analytics and HR analytics, with the latter being an important focus for his company.
+In 2009, Dr. Teo received the Spirit of Enterprise award in Singapore.
+He had leveraged on his expertise in the field of data analytics and expanded his consultation to include both customer analytics and HR analytics, with the latter being an important focus for his company now.

-Raymond obtained his Ph.D. from the University of Western Australia, Master of Business Administration degree from the University of Strathclyde and Bachelor degree from the National University of Singapore.
-He had authored the book ‘Maximising Profits: The Customer Centric Approach’ which was published by Prentice Hall in 2003.
+Raymond obtained his Ph.D. from the University of Western Australia, MBA degree from the University of Strathclyde and Bachelor degree from the National University of Singapore.
+He is also an adjunct faculty of SMU, offering insights and analytics related programmes at both undergraduate and postgraduate levels.

 You may also Like these Programmes